 Specify if your command is to turn the digital picture frame on or off.

 Continue, check, and save.

 It may take up to a minute until Alexa has stored the command.

 Test first by clicking on the “play” symbol on your iPhone.

 If the routine works, try the voice command.

 You can have as many voice command variations as you like.
 Just create a new routine with a different command and select your digital picture frame device.

-I am curious myself to what can be done and what actually makes sense so I will investigate this further and post about it here.
+I am curious myself about what can be done and what actually makes sense, so I will investigate this further and post about it here.

 - Control your digital picture frame with Home Assistant’s WiFi presence detection and MQTT

 - A step-by-step guide on how to use a voice-controlled date filter on your digital photo frame